 South Carolina Commercial Diesel Vehicle Idling Restrictions

-South Carolina prohibits commercial diesel vehicles from idling for more than 10 minutes during any 60-minute period.
-For passenger buses (designed to carry 16 or more passengers) that are heating or cooling its riders, the time allowed to idle in a 60-minute period increases to 15 minutes.
+South Carolina prohibits commercial diesel vehicles from idling for more than 10 minutes during any 1 hour.
+For passenger buses (designed to carry 16 passengers or more) that are heating or cooling its riders, the time allowed to idle in 1 hour increases to 15 minutes.

 There are numerous exemptions.
 Some include when: